core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   * When using CoAP over UDP, admit the absence of 'tpi_details' in particular setups.

 * Behavior/considerations related to the maximum age of notifications conveyed in the 'last_notif' parameter of an informative response.

+* The 'last_notif' parameter should be included in the informative response.

 * Clarifications: